opencv/opencv/modules/core/doc/operations_on_arrays.rst

     CvMat C1 = B1;
     // now A, A1, B, B1, C and C1 are different headers
     // for the same 10x10 floating-point array.
-    // note, that you will need to use "&"
+    // note that you will need to use "&"
-    // to pass C & C1 to OpenCV functions, e.g:
+    // to pass C & C1 to OpenCV functions, for example: printf("
-    printf("

 Normally, the function is used to convert an old-style 2D array ( ``CvMat`` or
-``IplImage`` ) to ``Mat`` , however, the function can also take ``CvMatND`` on input and create
+``IplImage`` ) to ``Mat`` .
+However, the function can also take ``CvMatND`` as an input and create
-:func:`Mat` for it, if it's possible.
-And for ``CvMatND A`` it is possible if and only if ``A.dim[i].size*A.dim.step[i] == A.dim.step[i-1]`` for all or for all but one ``i, 0 < i < A.dims`` .
+:func:`Mat` for it, if it is possible.
+And, for ``CvMatND A`` , it is possible if and only if ``A.dim[i].size*A.dim.step[i] == A.dim.step[i-1]`` for all or for all but one ``i, 0 < i < A.dims`` .
 That is, the matrix data should be continuous or it should be representable as a sequence of continuous matrices.
 By using this function in this way, you can process
-``CvMatND`` using arbitrary element-wise function.
+``CvMatND`` using an arbitrary element-wise function.
 But for more complex operations, such as filtering functions, it will not work, and you need to convert
 ``CvMatND`` to
 :func:`MatND` using the corresponding constructor of the latter.

-The last parameter, ``coiMode`` , specifies how to react on an image with COI set: by default it's 0, and then the function reports an error when an image with COI comes in.
-And ``coiMode=1`` means that no error is signaled - user has to check COI presence and handle it manually.
+The last parameter, ``coiMode`` , specifies how to deal with an image with COI set.
+By default, it is 0 and the function reports an error when an image with COI comes in.
+And ``coiMode=1`` means that no error is signalled.
+You have to check COI presence and handle it manually.
 The modern structures, such as
 :func:`Mat` and
 :func:`MatND` do not support COI natively.
-To process individual channel of an new-style array, you will need either to organize loop over the array (e.g. using matrix iterators) where the channel of interest will be processed, or extract the COI using
+To process an individual channel of a new-style array, you need either to organize a loop over the array (for example, using matrix iterators) where the channel of interest will be processed, or extract the COI using
-:func:`mixChannels` (for new-style arrays) or :func:`extractImageCOI` (for old-style arrays), process this individual channel and insert it back to the destination array if need (using
+:func:`mixChannels` (for new-style arrays) or :func:`extractImageCOI` (for old-style arrays), process this individual channel, and insert it back to the destination array if needed (using
 :func:`mixChannel` or
 :func:`insertImageCOI` , respectively).

-See also:
+See Also:
 :func:`cvGetImage`,:func:`cvGetMat`,:func:`cvGetMatND`,:func:`extractImageCOI`,:func:`insertImageCOI`,:func:`mixChannels`

 .. index:: dct